NetApp/trident/docs/dag/kubernetes/backup_disaster_recovery.rst

 **Disaster Recovery Workflow for Trident**

 Trident v19.07 and beyond will now utilize Kubernetes CRDs to store and manage its own state.
-Trident will store its metadata in the Kubernetes clusters’s etcd database.
-Here we assume that the Kubernetes etcd data files and the certificates are stored on NetApp FlexVolume which is snapmirrored to the destination volume at the secondary site.
-The following steps describe how we can recover a single master Kubernetes Cluster with Trident 19.07.
+Trident will store its metadata in the Kubernetes cluster's etcd database.
+Here we assume that the Kubernetes etcd data files and the certificates are stored on NetApp FlexVolume which is SnapMirrored to the destination volume at the secondary site.
+The following steps describe how we can recover a single master Kubernetes Cluster with Trident.

 1. In the event of a disaster, stop all the scheduled SnapMirror transfers and abort all ongoing SnapMirror transfers.
 Break the replication relationship between the destination and source volumes so that the destination volume becomes Read/Write.

 2. From the destination SVM, mount the volume which contains the Kubernetes etcd data files and certificates on to the host which will be setup as a master node.

-3. Copy all the required certificates pertaining the Kubernetes cluster under ``/etc/kubernetes/pki`` and the etcd ``member`` files under ``/var/lib/etcd``.
+3. Copy all the required certificates pertaining to the Kubernetes cluster under ``/etc/kubernetes/pki`` and the etcd ``member`` files under ``/var/lib/etcd``.

 4. Now create a Kubernetes cluster with the ``kubeadm init`` command along with the ``--ignore-preflight-errors=DirAvailable--var-lib-etcd`` flag.
 Please note that the hostnames must same as the source Kubernetes cluster.